What happens if you don’t get a bone graft?

 Dental surgeons are asked this one all the time.
 Many of our patients are surprised to hear the answer.
 Most likely, no—you will likely not need to get a bone graft, should you elect to have dental implant surgery.
 There are some cases where a bone graft may produce a better result.
 Other examples where PRF can be used as a graft product in place of bone from a horse or cadaver as are usually used.
 But is it necessary to get a bone graft for a dental implant?

 Block bone graft with membrane.
-This is a bone graft (aka guided tissue regeneration where there is not enough bone volume for an implant.
+This is a bone graft (aka guided tissue regeneration) where there is not enough bone volume for an implant.
 In this situation, a procedure will need to be done to grow a volume of bone prior to surgically placing a dental implant.
 A necessary healing period for the bone graft of at least 3 months is necessary.
-After the graft healing period and implant can be placed after which there is an additional 2-3 month healing period prior to getting the implant tooth.
+After the graft healing period the implant can be installed after which there is an additional 2-3 month healing period prior to getting the implant tooth.

 Socket preservation or bone graft of an extraction site with implant surgery.
 Bone graft near the time of extraction where a dental implant is placed at the time or around the time of tooth extraction.
 During this immediate implant surgery or delayed implant surgery, the implant is surgically placed along with a bone graft to fill in any holes in the bone the implant does not fill.
 In this later case, the implant and graft heal at the same time in about 2-3 months.